FaTiH3446/FaTiH3446.github.io/documentation.md

 How simple logic and condition checks can create an interactive game.

 How to plan, test, and debug a project while learning from mistakes.

+Documentation: Ice Cream Overflow App
+Project: Ice Cream Overflow
+Tool: SwiftUI (Xcode)

+🍦 What I Did
+Used SwiftUI to draw a cone and add scoops.

+Added “Add Scoop” and “Reset” buttons.

+Used if–else to limit scoops to 5.

+Showed overflow by resetting after 5 scoops.

+⚙️ Challenges
+Making the scoops stack neatly.

+Resetting correctly after overflow.

+💡 Help
+I learned this project by watching a YouTube video tutorial.
+I also got help from my friends during coding.
+I used ChatGPT to write and organize this documentation.